 Bake the chicken for 35 minutes, or until they register at least 165 F (73.9 C) in the thickest part of the meat, not touching bone.

-Serve these flavorful chicken breasts with baked, roasted, or mashed potatoes and broccoli, Brussels sprouts, greens, or your family's favorite vegetable side dishes.
+Serve these flavorful chicken breasts with potatoes any style—baked, roasted, or mashed.
+They go well with broccoli, Brussels sprouts, greens, or any of your family's favorite vegetable side dishes.

 Enjoy your meal!